pyeventsourcing/eventsourcing/docs/topics/application.rst

 ==================

 The library provides a simple application class ``SimpleApplication`` which can be constructed directly.

-The ``uri`` argument is an SQLAlchemy-style database connection string.
+Its ``uri`` argument takes an SQLAlchemy-style database connection string.
+A thread scoped session will be setup using the ``uri``.

 .. code:: python